Recent Changes in Alabama Family Law: What Alabama Families Need to Know in 2026

 Other Relevant Family Law Considerations

-• Divorce Process: Alabama remains a no-fault divorce state.
-A 30-day waiting period typically applies after filing before a final judgment can be entered.
+• Divorce Process: Alabama is a no-fault divorce state with a typical 30-day waiting period after filing.

 • Relocation: The Alabama Parent-Child Relationship Protection Act requires 45 days’ notice for moves that substantially change the child’s residence (generally more than 60 miles).

-• Custody Modifications: To change an existing order, a parent must usually show a material change in circumstances since the last order and that the proposed change benefits the child.
+• Custody Modifications: A parent must generally show a material change in circumstances since the last order and that the proposed change serves the child’s best interest.

-• Juvenile Dependency and DHR Cases: These proceedings remain focused on child safety and family reunification when possible.
+• Juvenile Dependency and DHR Cases: These focus on child safety and family reunification when possible.

-If you are currently involved in a divorce, custody dispute, child support matter, or modification request, the 2026 joint custody presumption could play a key role in negotiations or trial strategy.
-Early planning with an experienced attorney helps protect your parental rights and your child’s best interests.
+If you are involved in a divorce, custody dispute, child support matter, or modification request, early planning with an experienced attorney remains essential.

 Contact Guntersville Law, LLC for Guidance